150 ways YOU can help keep Hyde Park beautiful

 - Download the city’s Trash Day App or go to boston.gov to see your home’s collection schedule, and to search a directory of hundreds of household items and the right way to dispose of them.

-- Carry a small trash bag with you anytime you go for a walk (or walk your dog) and pick up litter along the way.
+- Carry a small trash bag or pail with you anytime you go for a walk (or walk your dog) and pick up litter along the way.

-- Birds do it.
-Bees do it.
-Actually, Swedes do it!
-Go “Plogging” - pick up trash while jogging.
+- Go “Plogging” and pick up trash while jogging.

 - Make sure outside trash receptacles and dumpsters have closed tops or secure lids to prevent items from blowing out or being scattered by animals.